dungeoneq/web/content/getting-started.md

 ## Downloading the Game

-Use the [DungeonEQ Launcher](https://github.com/dungeoneq/launcheq/releases/download/latest/dungeoneq.exe) to download the game.
+Use the [DungeonEQ Launcher](https://github.com/dungeoneq/launcheq/releases/latest/download/dungeoneq.exe) to download the game.
 This will automatically download the game in it's entirety and patch it.

 Place the launcher in a folder where you want to install EverQuest.
 It is recommended to place it in a folder such as C:\Games\DungeonEQ.

+Double click dungeoneq.exe.
+It'll auto patch and you're good to go!

+### Advanced Information About the Launcher

 On first start, the launcher will create a subfolder called `everquest_rof2`.
 If you have a steam copy of EverQuest ROF2 or a copy from other means already, you can save bandwidth by cancelling the launcher, and copying the contents of that folder into the `everquest_rof2` folder created by the launcher.

-After the everquest_rof2 contents are populated, they are copied to the same folder, but with the name `everquest`.
-This is the folder that the game will run from.
+After the everquest_rof2 contents are populated, they are copied to the same folder as the launcher.

 After the copy, the launcher will patch custom files for Dungeon EQ.